 What is Your Purpose for Living?

 Jesus presence on earth was for a reason- the redemption of mankind.
 Everything He did aligned with His purpose.
-He healed the sick, raised the dead back to life and taught new principles for living and ended it all by dying on the cross and rising up in victory over death.
+He healed the sick, raised the dead back to life and taught new principles for living and ended it all on the cross.
 Because of what He did on the cross, we too can live purposefully.
 Finding out what we are alive for and living it out should be our greatest quest.

 Most of us live our daily lives consumed with the demands of living such as providing for one’s self and family.
 But a few people may be wondering how they can figure out what they were meant to do on this side of eternity.